 The Westpac KiwiSaver scheme has six investment options, a cash option, and five diversified options.
 It has a total Assets Under Management (AUM) of over $6.8 Billion.

-Make a Video appointment with Ilma Mani, our Financial Adviser and sort out your KiwiSaver.
+Make a Video appointment with one of our Financial Advisers.

-Ilma Mani is a Financial Adviser with a Bachelor of Business majoring in Finance.
-She has helped hundreds of Kiwi’s sort out their KiwiSaver accounts.
-Click the button below to set a 30-minute video call appointment with her.
+National Capital has helped thousands of Kiwi’s in comparing KiwiSaver solutions.
+Click the button below to set a 30-minute video call appointment.